-More and more we are developing tools to automate large, complex processes and save us time and money.
+More and more we are developing artificial intelligence tools for the automation of large, complex processes and save us time and money.
 This includes accessibility testing.
-But there are still limits to what AI can do for us.
+But there are still limits to what artificial intelligence can do for us.

-There are hundreds of automated tools on the market which promise to optimize your website for accessibility: some are free browser plugins that anyone can use, others are full-scale project management platforms which stretch into the tens of thousands of dollars.
+There are hundreds of artificial intelligence automated tools on the market that promise to optimize your website for accessibility: some are free browser plugins that anyone can use, others are full-scale project management platforms that stretch into the tens of thousands of dollars.
 But despite these tools, the human component cannot be removed from the testing process.
 Accessibility testing should be done with a combination of manual (human/user) testing and automated web testing tools.

 How automated testing tools are useful

 Web accessibility testing tools can identify between 20% and 30% of accessibility barriers programmatically.
 They can dive through thousands of URLs and identify issues on all of them, dramatically improving the speed of conducting an audit and providing a valuable mechanism for fixing recurring elements and the “low hanging fruit” of accessibility barriers.
 But that will still leave 70-80% of issues remaining to be addressed.

 None of these tools are perfect.
 Here are some classic examples of automation failures:

 Automated tools can check if an image has alt text, but cannot check if that alt text is correct – even the best picture recognition software makes some pretty funny mistakes.
 A photo recognition software decided that this image was a cat on a bicycle (it’s actually a cat standing next to an electric fan).